disizmj/node-farmer/README.md

  Sow	: Sowing seeds in soil, is running input/instructions on remote host(s)

- Crop	: Crop is grown, indicates an successful deployment
+ Crop	: Crop is grown, indicates a successful deployment

- Harvest: Harvesting crop, is making a snapshot of successful deployment
+ Harvest: Harvesting crop, is making a snapshot of successful deployment which can be used later in case of recovery

- Fruit**: Snapshot is saved as fruit in compressed format which can be used for rollback/recovery
+ Fruit**: Snapshot is saved as fruit in compressed format which can be used for recovery

  Plow	: A scripting format used to build input, uses extension .plow
-	  See few examples in (../seeds) directory
+	  See 'examples/seeds' in https://github.com/disizjay/node-farmer/tree/master/examples

  Soil	: A host or group of hosts where input/instructions are executed
-	  See few examples in (../soils) directory
+	  See 'examples/soils' in https://github.com/disizjay/node-farmer/tree/master/examples

- Canal	: A waterway to convey water for irrigation, temporary directory to hold any staging files as needed
+ Canal	: A waterway to convey water for irrigation, temporary directory which holds staging files and logs

 **Fruit and Harvest functionalities aren't available in this release.
 Upcoming releases will support these functionalities
 ```